The Ultimate Guide to Desk booking: Top Solutions for Your Workspace

 Costs are an issue

-On the other hand, some problems can arise.
+On the other hand, many problems can arise.
 Most notably, cost.
-The cost of developing something like this is very high.
-“How would you know?” – because I work for a company that sells desk booking system software.
-Desk booking systems can take anywhere from 6 months (the most basic version) to 2 years (more complex) to develop, depending on the complexity.
-Even so, once it is complete, there will always be a new feature to add or develop upon.
+The cost of developing something like this is very high .
+Desk booking systems can take anywhere from 6 months (the most basic version) to 2 years to develop, depending on the complexity.
+Even so, once it is complete, there will always be a new feature to add or develop upon or bugs to fix.
 All this development costs money.
 Engineers and app developers will be costly to develop such an internal solution.

 The Pareto Principle